HououinKyouma01/ChouMegumiDownload/README.md

 ---

-Now go forth and download anime and never be like those filty tourists! 🎌✨
+Now go forth and download anime and never be like those filthy tourists! 🎌✨